-Spaying or neutering your dog, cat or rabbit doesn’t just help prevent accidental litters.
-It also has health and behavioural benefits for your pet!
+Spaying or neutering your pet doesn’t just help prevent accidental litters.
+It also has health and behavioural benefits!

-The BC SPCA’s low income spay/neuter program provides support for you to have your pet spayed or neutered (fixed).
+The BC SPCA’s Community Spay & Neuter Program provides support for you to have your pet spayed or neutered (fixed).
 To get help from this program, you will need to:

-- Live in a community where the BC SPCA provides low income spay/neuter support
+- Live in a community where the BC SPCA provides community spay/neuter support

 - Be at least 19 years of age

-- Own an animal (cat, dog, rabbit) who is healthy and can have this surgery
+- Own an animal (cat, dog, rabbit) that is healthy and can have this surgery

 - Fill out the form below:

-The program works by providing you with a voucher in certificate form for $150 towards the cost of a spay and neuter surgery, a BC Pet Registry microchip and a set of shots (vaccines).
+The program works by providing you with a voucher toward the cost of spay and neuter surgery and a BC Pet Registry microchip.

 How to apply: